The EU makes a difference on whether arms exports are governed by values or interests—but it could do more.

 A fuller version of this argument is available in European Foreign Affairs Review

 Chiara Bonaiuti is a research associate at the Jean Monnet Centre of Newcastle University and postdoctoral researcher at the Istituto di Ricerche Economiche e Sociali (IRES) co-founded by CGIL Toscana.
-She has published books and essays on arms control and disarmament at national and European level.
+She has published books and essays on arms control and disarmament.